onlinecity/gatewayapi-docs/docs/legacy.rst

 .. http:get:: /example/mosms
    :noindex:

-   Example of how our request to you could look like.
+   Example of what our request to you could look like.
 The path and hostname are configureable of course.